 But his reasoning, logic and examples make the whole evidence totally clear.

-He uses graphs, pie charts and tables with ease.
-Health outcomes are neatly tied in with economics, pricing and all sorts of consumer eating behaviour.
+So, he uses graphs, pie charts and tables with ease.
+Then he ties in the health outcomes with economics, pricing and all sorts of consumer eating behaviour.

-This is a great speech that confirms just about every fear you might have about the food you eat.
-It’s not such a visual feast as Jamie Oliver’s TED speech, but it’s jam-packed with data and interpretation.
+This works, because this a great speech that confirms just about every fear you might have about the food you eat.
+It’s not such a visual feast as Jamie Oliver’s TED 2010 presentation, but it’s jam-packed with data and interpretation.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?